-In order to run the following commands, first you need to log into the MySQL Server with the MySQL root account.
+To run the commands shown in this guide, first, you need to log into the MySQL server with the MySQL root account.

 mysql -u root -p